HVR88/HVR88_project_extras/readme.md

   * Fit to Narrow & Fit to Wide (screens) - width or height
   * Custom cropping - displays additional options below

-* Separate Horizontal & Vertical cropping options for C64, C128, Vic-20 and Plus4 cores
+* Separate Width & Height cropping options for C64, C128, Vic-20 and Plus4 cores
-  * Preset-based with 3 crop settings for Horizontal & 4 for Vertical, including complete border removal
+  * Preset-based with 3 crop settings for Width & 4 for Height, including complete border removal
-  * Supports PAL & NTSC for every platform with appropriately-selected cropping presets for both Horizontal and Vertical
+  * Supports PAL & NTSC for every platform with appropriately-selected cropping presets for both Width and Height
   * No buggy side-effects of the Display Border Off option

-* Manual Vertical Cropping Option for C64 and C128 cores - make the output perfectly fit any game
+* Manual Height Cropping Option for C64 and C128 cores - make the output perfectly fit any game
-  * Independent Top and Vertical Cropping settings from 0 to 60 pixels (NTSC cropping restricted to match PAL range)
+  * Independent Top and Bottom Cropping settings from 0 to 60 pixels (NTSC cropping restricted to match PAL range)
   * With support for over-cropping beyond the border to work with widest-possible range of games/titles

 * Three new 4:3 normalized Pixel Aspect Correction options